Bargaining is expected in markets and for contract (ie not shared) taxis. In most other situations, prices are fixed.

 Dangers & Annoyances

-Eritrea is a safe country for travellers, certainly one of the safest in Africa, but you should take the usual precautions, and keep up with government travel advisories.
+Eritrea is one of the safest countries in Africa for travellers, but you should take the usual precautions, and keep up with government travel advisories.

 - Be careful of discussing sensitive topics with locals you don't know well; being overheard by the wrong ears can land both of you in trouble.